 - Develop transdisciplinary curricula and training for stakeholders across food systems.

-- Translate science to stakeholders and promote the adoption of improved practices and technologies.
+- Multi-directional translation between scientists and stakeholders to promote the adoption of improved practices and technologies.

 To learn more, visit Introduction to the Food Systems Institute at the University of Florida on YouTube.